Doris-Okewu/Agr-interactive-form/README.md

 # Agri-Interactive Form: A Modern Registration Tool with Agricultural Flair

 ## Overview
 This is a responsive, interactive registration form built with HTML, CSS, and JavaScript.
 It's designed for an agricultural community signup, featuring real-time validation for name, email, phone, and password fields.
 Errors appear dynamically, and valid submissions trigger a success message—all without page reloads.
 The earthy green theme and smooth animations make it user-friendly and visually appealing.
+Compact, responsive design for different screen sizes.

 *Key Features:*
 - Real-time input validation (e.g., email regex, strong password rules).